AlessandroTambellini/Postream/README.md

     Therefore, during the account creation, I cannot tell the user if the choosen password is available or not, otherwise I would practically give him access to someone else profile.

 2) **Navigation of the website**:
+    The website is composed of 10 pages, 6 of which are basically forms.
     * The links that can be present in the side-nav are:
         * if logged-in:
             `[profile, index, notifications, write-post, logout, delete-account] - current-page`